ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Staticlord/2nd Level/Recharge.md

 - [[Range]]:
 	- Touch.
 - **Target**:
-	- A battery within range.
+	- A battery within range that is used as the focus.
 - **Components**:
 	- Kinetic, Focus (A battery).
 - **Duration**:
 	- Instant.
 - **Effects**:
-	- *You manifest psychic energy as electricity using it to recharge a battery.*
+	- *You manifest psychic energy as electricity using it to recharge a battery in the palm of your hand.*
-	- You recharge a battery you are holding.
+	- You recharge the target battery.
 - **Stats**:
 	- 10kW/h Max Energy Recharged.
 - **Upcasting**: